anandijain/fusion-models/README.md

     - at full speed current draw is only 1/3 A
   * get 4 pin male male headers for plugging in motors
   * solder headers onto the pico
+  * design the flywheel and mounting stuff for the dc motors
+  * get the face tracker working again
   *
 for stepper_with_joints:
 the m5x2x10s mount the phone holder